 Connection diagram of T3-Mini box

 GPS receiver and Nonin 3212 Pulse Oximeter to OpenTracker-USB connection diagram GPS receiver connects to Dataport A (pin 2), oximeter connects to Dataport B (pin 8).
 OT-USB supplies 5 VDC to both devices.
 GPS outputs at 4800 baud, oximeter outputs at 9600 baud.
+I no longer use the OT-USB, the T3-Mini is similar configuration.

 I designed Tracker 3 box to have same pinouts to GPS and PulseOx sensor as the OT-USB.